USEPA/sensortoolkit/docs/source/install.rst

   conda activate stk-env

-When activated, the virtual environment name enclosed in paranthesis will appear in your CLI as shown below.
+When activated, the virtual environment name enclosed in parenthesis will appear in your CLI as shown below.
 When the virtual environment is active, any additions, deletions, and changes to installed python packages will only exist within the virtual environment.